jdjakub/ThingLabII/readme.md

 Instructions:
 - Squeak 6.0
+- Manually apply the patches in `1.parser-newer.st` (sorry)
 - Projects > Create MVC Project
 - Click on it to enter it
 - Left click world menu > Open > File list
-- Navigate to ThingLabII.v2.st
+- Navigate to 2.ST80-prereqs.st
 - Right click > fileIn entire file
+- Navigate to 3.ThingLabII.v2.st, fileIn
-- Currently fixing the errors as they come and committing back to ThingLabII.v2.st
+- Currently fixing the errors as they come and committing back to 3.ThingLabII.v2.st
-- Navigate to ST80-extras.st, fileIn
 - Now you can `ThingLabIIControlPanel open.`
-- Manually apply the patches in `parser-newer.st` (sorry)
-- Now you can fileIn Things.v2.st, proceed past constraint errors
+- Now you can fileIn 4.Things.v2.st, proceed past constraint errors
 - Now you can `PartsBinView openOn: PartsBin topBin.`
 - Currently fixing UI related errors from clicking things